 EDUCATION: Associate's degree or equivalent from two-year college or technical school providing a sonography program.

 EXPERIENCE: Six months to one year of diagnostic medical sonography experience preferably in an acute care setting.

 LICENSURE OR CERTIFICATION: Basic Life Support (BLS) certification required.
-General Ultrasound Sonographers and OB Sonographers are required to obtain American Registry of Diagnostic Medical Sonography (ARDMS) within eighteen (18) months of hire date.
 Vascular and Cardiac Sonographers are required to obtain ARDMS or Cardiovascular Credentialing International (CCI) within eighteen (18) months of hire.
 Additional certification may be required per department.

 KNOWLEDGE, SKILLS AND ABILITIES: